-For students who started the Bachelor's or Master's programme before 1 September 2019, the weighted of average of the results in terms of credits from the subjects, including the Bachelor's graduation project / not including the Master's thesis project must be at least 8.00; passes and exemptions will not be taken into consideration; the grades of the minor are not included in the average for the Cum Laude.
+For students who started the Bachelor's or Master's programme before 1 September 2019, the weighted average of the results in terms of credits from the subjects, including the Bachelor's graduation project / not including the Master's thesis project must be at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration; the grades of the minor are not included in the average for the 'cum laude' predicate.

-- b. the number of credits from the subjects for which a pass has been earned or for which an exemption has been granted may not exceed 40 credits in total for the Bachelor programme and may not exceed 26 credits for the Master programme. - c. the result for the Master's thesis project must be at least 9.0. - d. the duration of study, that is, the period between the student's enrolment on the programme and his or her taking the final examination, must not have exceeded 42 months for the Bachelor programme or 30 months for the Master programme, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) of TU Delft Profiling Fund Regulations.
-If a part of the programme was completed before official enrolment in the programme, for instance in the form of exemptions, as part of an exchange programme, or because of the so-called 'Zachte knip' the maximum allowed duration will be reduced by one month for every 5 ECTS completed.
-The following scheme will be used
+- b. the number of credits from the subjects for which a pass has been earned or for which an exemption has been granted may not exceed 40 credits in total for the Bachelor's degree programme and may not exceed 26 credits for the Master's degree programme. - c. the result for the Master's thesis project must be at least 9.0. - d. the duration of study, that is, the period between the student's enrolment on the programme and his or her taking the final examination, must not have exceeded 42 months for the Bachelor's degree programme or 30 months for the Master's degree programme, or 42 months for an Individual Double Master's Degree, allowing for any delays officially recognised in accordance with the TU Delft Profiling Fund Regulations.
+If a part of the programme was completed before official enrolment in the programme, for instance in the form of exemptions, as part of an exchange programme, or because of the so-called 'Zachte knip' the maximum allowed study duration will be reduced by one month for every 5 ECTS completed.
+The following scheme will be used:

-1 to 4 EC: no month reduction 5 to 9 EC: one month reduction
+1 to 4 EC: no reduction